 “Work” is forever changed

-A recent webinar hosted by Brigid Schulte imposed the idea that the current pandemic is changing the working level for everyone and is affecting the working environment.
+A recent webinar hosted by Brigid Schulte imposed the idea that the current pandemic is changing the working conditions for everyone and is affecting the work in general.

 The webinar also talked about the flexible working environment and how it changed the world.
-Working from home not only boosts the productivity of the employees but also balances the routine between work and life.
+Working from home not only boosts the productivity of the employees but also balances routine between work and life.

 Not everyone is privileged to work from home

-Skepticism about a post-pandemic commuting world
+Skepticism about a post-pandemic working world

-It is clear that the future of “working” is changed forever, but there are some negative views regarding this statement, and these views are based on facts.
+It is clear that the future of “working” is changed forever.
+However, there are some negative views regarding this statement, and these views are based on facts.

 Chances are that they will allow workers to do part-time

-Right now, it seems easy for employers to have a check on their employees due to the internet, and this is how most of the employers will cash on the internet.
-Most of the employers after the COVID-19 crisis is over will be ready to ask their employees to work part-time in offices and part-time at their homes.
-The catch behind this technique will be that it will be cheaper for the employers as they will pay less rent for their offices, and the employers will have the option to provide some other assignments to their employees just over an email without the hassle of inviting them in their offices.
+Right now, it seems easy for companies to have a check on their employees due to the internet, and this is how most of these businesses will cash in on the internet.

+After the COVID-19 crisis is over, most employers will be ready to ask their employees to work part-time in offices and part-time at their homes.
+The catch behind this technique will be that it will be cheaper for the employers as they will pay less rent for their offices.
+The employers will have the option to provide some other assignments to their employees just over an email without the hassle of inviting them to their offices.